'Liverpool, Chelsea & Tottenham wanted me' - Matondo reveals why he opted for Man City before Schalke move | Goal.com

 Both Matondo and Sancho played a part from the bench as Dortmund faced Schalke to mark the return of the Bundesliga last weekend.

-It would be Lucien Favre's side that would triumph in the Revierderby, with goals from Erling Haaland, two from Raphael Guerreiro and one for Thorgan Hazard securing an emphatic 4-0 victory.
+It was Lucien Favre's side that triumphed in the Revierderby, with goals from Erling Haaland, two from Raphael Guerreiro and one for Thorgan Hazard securing an emphatic 4-0 victory.